Radio Ga Ga: Music video

 David Mallet's music video for the song features scenes from Fritz Lang's 1927 German expressionist science fiction film Metropolis and also includes footage of the band traveling through Metropolis and singing the song in a stylized re-creation of its underground machine rooms, which is interconnected with people donning gas masks and taking shelter in their homes during wartime and of one such family passing the time in various ways that include listening to the radio.
 The video also features footage from earlier Queen promo videos.
 At the end of the music video, the words "Thanks To Metropolis" appear.

-The video was filmed at Carlton TV Studios and Shepperton Studios, London, between 23 and 24 November 1983 and January 1984.
+The video was filmed at Carlton TV Studios and Shepperton Studios, London, between 23–24 November 1983 and January 1984.
 It led to a 1984 re-release of the film with a rock soundtrack.
 Mercury's solo song "Love Kills" was used in Giorgio Moroder's restored version of the film, and in exchange, Queen was granted the rights to use footage from it in their "Radio Ga Ga" video.
 However, Queen had to buy performance rights to the film from the communist East German government, the copyright holder at the time (the film entered the public domain in 2023).
+At the 1984 MTV Video Music Awards, the video received a Best Art Direction nomination.

 Critical reception

 Upon its release as a single, Phil McNeill of Number One believed that "Radio Ga Ga" would be a hit (and accurately predicted it reaching number two in the UK) as "no DJ can resist a record with 'radio' in the title" and the music video "pulls out enough expensive stops to push [it] to the top".
+However, in a later issue, dated 14 April, guest writer Thomas Dolby called the song "banal", and stated that "it's terrible when such a talented band spend so much time making awful records".

 The Police drummer Stewart Copeland reviewed the song for Record Mirror.
 He wrote that Queen had adopted the current "synthesizer sound" rather than remain "true to their form".
 He remarked that "it's hard to know whether this is a Duran Duran clone group or a Japan clone group" and added that Mercury's singing "sounds like Bryan Ferry".
 Charles Shaar Murray, writing for NME, believed that the song "just sounds like a lot of old noises borrowed from newer groups".

+OMD frontman Andy McCluskey praised "Radio Ga Ga" in a retrospective commentary, calling it Queen's best song and "a victory for the righteous side of electronic music".